 Q7: What is the general format for the Friday sessions?

 A7: This is the day filled with lots of opportunities.
 Most time slots throughout the day will have two on-court sessions going on (Court 1 and Court 9).
 This gives coaches the option to listen to different speakers and rotate around throughout the day.
 After two morning sessions there is a break for lunch.
 This includes an IHSTeCA meeting, Awards, and a new session.
 After lunch more speakers fill up the afternoon.
-After a fun-filled day of opportunities to listen to great speakers, the Hall of Fame Banquet finishes up the night @ Woodland Country Club: 100 Woodland Lane, Carmel, Indiana 46032.
+After a fun-filled day of opportunities to listen to great speakers, the Hall of Fame Banquet finishes up the night @ Prairie View Golf Club: 7000 Longest Dr, Carmel, IN 46033.

 Q8: What is the format for lunch?

-A8: New format for lunch in 2018.
+A8: New format for lunch in 2020.
 More details to come.
-Joe’s Crab Shack closed across the street so we will have a new plan.
+Presently we will have McAlister’s Delicater the event.
+Several menu options are available and water will be provided.
 We will have a brief meeting to go over any IHSTeCA general information and hand out coaching awards for length of service and career victory milestones as well as State and District Coaches of the Year.
 We then will enjoy lunch together.
 Vendor time will be set up for all coaches to talk to the vendors after lunch but before the afternoon sessions start.

 Q9: Where do I park?

 A9: Parking is limited at the IRC so we ask that you park across the street in the old Joe’s Crab Shack lot.
 There will be police security officers Friday morning to help get you to the correct area for parking.
+Security officers also will help people across busy Dean Road at the end of Friday’ s sessions.
 Signs will be posted throughout the weekend to help you also.
-When you enter the Joe’s Crab Shack parking lot, turn right and go beyond the second speed bump.
+When you enter the former Joe’s Crab Shack parking lot, turn right and go beyond the second speed bump.
 There then will be dozens of available parking spots.
 If you arrive and those slots are all full, then try to find an open spot in the IRC front or side lot.
 Please do NOT park in front of the businesses at the far north end of the Joe’s Crab Shack lot.